Perpetual virginity of Mary: 3rd century

-Establishment of orthodoxy: 4th century
+4th century

 By the early 4th century the spread of monasticism had promoted celibacy as the ideal state, and a moral hierarchy was established with marriage occupying the third rank below life-long virginity and widowhood.
-Eastern theologians generally accepted Mary as Aeiparthenos, but many in the Western church were less convinced.
-The theologian Helvidius objected to the devaluation of marriage inherent in this view and argued that the two states, of virginity and marriage, were equal.
+Eastern theologians generally accepted Mary as Ever-virgin (Aeiparthenos), but many in the Western church were less convinced.

+Helvidius objected to the devaluation of marriage inherent in this view and argued that the two states, of virginity and marriage, were equal.
 His contemporary Jerome, realising that this would lead to the Mother of God occupying a lower place in heaven than virgins and widows, defended her perpetual virginity in his immensely influential Against Helvidius, issued c.383.

 Jerome defended the perpetual virginity of Mary against Helvidius.

-In the 380s and 390s the monk Jovinian denied Mary's virginity in partu (virgin during childbirth), writing that if Jesus did not undergo a normal human birth, then his body was something other than a truly human one.
+In the 380s and 390s the monk Jovinian denied Mary's virginity during childbirth, writing that if Jesus did not undergo a normal human birth, then his body was something other than a truly human one.
 As reported by Augustine, Jovinian "denied that the virginity of Mary, which existed when she conceived, remained while she gave birth."
-Augustine goes on to say that the reason for Jovinian's denial of Mary's virginity in partu was that the doctrine was too close to the Manichean view that Christ was simply a phantom.
+Augustine goes on to say that the reason for Jovinian's denial of Mary's virginity was that the doctrine was too close to the Manichean view that Christ was simply a phantom.
 According to Ambrose, Jovinian maintained that Mary had conceived as a virgin, but she had not given birth as a virgin.
 Jerome wrote against Jovinian but failed to mention this aspect of his teaching, and most commentators believe that he did not find it offensive.
 Jovinian also found two monks in Milan, Sarmatio and Barbatian, who held similar views as Jovinian.